falkhevichiosif/picoinproject/docs/regulation_en.md

 ## 9.1.
 Status of the Regulation

-This Regulation defines the fundamental operating principles of PICoinproject and serves an informational and regulatory purpose.
+This Regulation defines the fundamental operating principles of PICoin Project and serves an informational and regulatory purpose.

 The Regulation is not a public offer, contract, investment recommendation, or solicitation of investment.

 ## 9.2.
 Applicable Law and Jurisdiction

-PICoinproject operates in a decentralized environment without attachment to any specific jurisdiction.
+PICoin Project operates in a decentralized environment without attachment to any specific jurisdiction.

 The application of national laws may depend on the participant’s location and the legal requirements of the relevant country.